markusfisch/bots/README.md

 All actions happen in sequence.

-To play the game, a bot needs to connect a streaming socket to port 63187 after the `bots` server has been started.
+To play the game, a bot needs to connect a streaming socket to port 63187 (or a WebSocket to port 63188) after the `bots` server has been started.

 Find templates for such bots in the `templates` directory.